 Step Three: Categorize Your Items

 Yup, more categorization.
-Evaluate all of the items that need to be stored and assign them to specific categories.
+Evaluate all items that need to be stored and assign them to specific categories.
 Then, choose a location on your shelves, clothing rack, or hooks and pegs to place each category.
-Knowing all of your holiday decorations are on the right side of the fourth shelf, for example, will make it much easier to find them when the time comes.
-Consider adding labels each shelf, so you can quickly assess what's stored there.
+Consider adding labels on each shelf, so you can quickly assess what's stored there.